Ficool

 "Not even a thank you… Seems the people of this village don't care much for strangers."

-The Fragrance Seller pushed his way through the crowd gathered at the entrance, the air thick with the scent of incense, herbs, and the distinct aroma of spiritual perfumes.
+He pushed his way through the crowd at the entrance.
+The air was thick with incense, herbs, and the distinct aroma of spiritual perfumes.
+The village was packed with spirit users and monks, their faces weary from travel, yet their eyes gleamed with caution and anticipation.

 A tense stillness hung over the scene, as though everyone were waiting for something inevitable to unfold.